crates/Doctor/README.md

 Vim provides different modes to users for focus on content.

-* normal mode: vim starts with this mode. esc is used for enter this mode. `:h Normal-mode`
+* normal mode: vim starts with this mode.
+Esc is used for enter this mode. `:h Normal-mode`
-* insert mode: used for add text to editor, can be entered by one of [insert commandı](#entering-insert-mode) :h Insert-mod`
+* insert mode: used for add text to editor, can be entered by one of [insert commands](#entering-insert-mode) :h Insert-mod`
+* replace mode: used for replace existing text by directly typing over it. `:h  Replace-mode`
 * visual mode: used for select an area on text.
 Character-wise selection can be made by v, line-wise selection can be made by V, and block-wise with C-v
 * command mode: From the normal mode, can be entered by : and used for enter command.
 Example: `:h ctrl-r <enter>`